-We have based our estimate of the Scheme's solvency on our in-house insurer buy-out pricing model.
+We have based our estimate of the Scheme's solvency on our in house insurer buy-out pricing model.
 The model is based on similar but simplified principles to those adopted by insurance companies to set their prices.
 It is calibrated against actual quotations and final transaction prices for other pension schemes.

 The main financial assumptions for our buy-out estimate as at the valuation date are shown in the table opposite.
+For the purposes of illustration the rates shown are the single equivalent average rates (weighted by the projected future benefit cashflows).

-The demographic assumptions are the same as those adopted for the calculation of the Technical Provisions, except that there is no allowance for commutation and it is assumed that 85% of all members have dependents.
+The demographic assumptions are the same as those adopted for the calculation of the technical provisions, except that there is no allowance for commutation and it is assumed that 85% of all members have dependants.

-We have included an allowance for the insurance company's costs in administering the benefits of £0.1m, and separately we have included a provision of £3.2m for expenses that would be incurred by the Trustees in winding up the Scheme
+We have included an allowance for the insurance company's costs in administering the benefits of £0.1m, and separately we have included a provision of £4.1m for expenses that would be incurred by the Trustees in winding up the Scheme.